custom-components/ble_monitor/info.md

 #### report_unknown

-   (`Xiaomi`, `Qingping`, `ATC`, `Mi Scale`, `Kegtron`, `Other` or `False`)(Optional) This option is needed primarily for those who want to request an implementation of device support that is not in the list of [supported sensors](#supported-sensors).
-If you set this parameter to `Xiaomi`, `Qingping`, `ATC`, `Mi Scale` or `Kegtron`, then the component will log all messages from unknown devices of the specified type to the Home Assitant log (`logger` component must be enabled at info level).
+   (`Xiaomi`, `Qingping`, `ATC`, `Mi Scale`, `Kegtron`, `Thermoplus`, `Other` or `False`)(Optional) This option is needed primarily for those who want to request an implementation of device support that is not in the list of [supported sensors](#supported-sensors).
+If you set this parameter to `Xiaomi`, `Qingping`, `ATC`, `Mi Scale`, `Kegtron` or `Thermoplus`, then the component will log all messages from unknown devices of the specified type to the Home Assitant log (`logger` component must be enabled at info level).
 When set to `Other`, all BLE advertisements will be logged. **Attention!** Enabling this option can lead to huge output to the Home Assistant log, especially when set to `Other`, do not enable it if you do not need it!
 Details in the [FAQ](https://github.com/custom-components/ble_monitor/blob/master/faq.md#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation).
 Default value: False

 ### Configuration parameters at device level